CRXNCM/Confession-Bot/README.md

 # Telegram Confession Bot

-An anonymous confession bot for Telegram that allows users to submit confessions and comment on them.
+An anonymous confession bot for Telegram that allows users to submit confessions, comment on them, and engage in anonymous discussions.

 ## Features

-- Anonymous confession submission
+- Anonymous confession submission with sequential numbering
-- Admin approval system
+- Admin approval system with moderation
-- Commenting on confessions
+- Commenting on confessions with like/dislike reactions
-- Real-time updates
+- Real-time updates and notifications
+- Anonymous chat between users with approval flow
-- Secure and scalable with Supabase
+- Secure and scalable with MongoDB
+- Comment count tracking on channel posts
+- User reporting system for inappropriate content

 ## Prerequisites

 - Python 3.8+
 - Telegram Bot Token from [@BotFather](https://t.me/botfather)
-- Supabase account (free tier)
+- MongoDB database (local or cloud)
+- (Optional) Redis for production session management

 ## Setup